akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 Java
 :   @@snip [GraphStageDocTest.java]($code$/java/jdocs/stream/GraphStageDocTest.java) { #detached }

-## Thread safety of custom processing stages
+## Thread safety of custom operators

 All of the above custom stages (linear or graph) provide a few simple guarantees that implementors can rely on.
 :